HenriquesLab/DL4MicEverywhere/docs/REPRODUCIBLE_BUILDS.md

 ## Remaining sources of variability

-Python dependencies are locked, but the complete image is not yet bit-for-bit reproducible because:
+Python dependencies and Docker base images are now locked, but the complete image is not yet bit-for-bit reproducible because:

-- Ubuntu and NVIDIA CUDA base-image tags are not pinned by digest.
 - `apt-get install` obtains package revisions from repositories available at build time.
 - CPU architecture and Docker/BuildKit implementation can affect binary artifacts.

-A future reproducibility layer can pin base images by digest and use snapshot/immutable OS package repositories.
+A future reproducibility layer can use snapshot/immutable OS package repositories for the `apt` layer.